nlm-irp-jianglab/Evolink/docs/index.md

 - Install [Anaconda](https://www.anaconda.com/products/distribution) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) -- A distribution of the Python and R programming languages for scientific computing, greatly simplifying package management and deployment.
 - [Anaconda or Miniconda?](https://docs.conda.io/projects/conda/en/latest/user-guide/install/download.html#anaconda-or-miniconda)

-Although tests were performed on Linux system, it is likely Evolink could run on Windows and Mac since anaconda could be run cross-platform.

 ## Installation
 To install Evolink is easy.
 - Step 1.
 Git clone project